9swampy/DeepNestSharp/README.md

 >
 > I'll try, but it is important to keep compatibility with the original code...
-> I think we shouldn't entangle our repositories too much ...so DeepNestSharp was born.
-It completely rebuilds the UI using WPF on Net.Core and is a huge refactor which has paid some dividends but also introduced some compromises and issues, some of which are outstanding... contributions would be welcome!
-This isn't my day job ;)
+> I think we shouldn't entangle our repositories too much

+...so DeepNestSharp was born.
+It completely rebuilds the UI using WPF on Net.Core and is a huge refactor which has paid some dividends but also introduced some compromises and issues, some of which are outstanding...
+The eagle eyed among you may notice something odd going on with the holes in the Previews.
+Doesn't affect the nest, only the UI; it's on the backlog... contributions would be welcome!

 DXF Import/Export: https://github.com/IxMilia/Dxf